 KBO implements nest searching and monitoring to determine reproductive success rates.
 Nest success is an important metric to determine not only whether a species is present, but also how successful birds reproduce in a given habitat or area.

-Understanding whether birds are breeding successfully in an area provides information about bird/habitat relationships and bird response to habitat change.
+Using behavioral observation to understand whether birds are breeding successfully in an area provides information about bird/habitat relationships and bird response to habitat change.
 By observing the breeding behavior of birds, we can determine an index to reproductive success.
-Based on

-It has been said that bird banding is at once both a delicate art and a precise science.
+It has been said that bird banding is at once both a delicate art and precise science.
 Bird banding is a method of bird monitoring to track bird populations and demographic trends (characteristics of the population) over time.
-First, a bird is gently caught in a soft, fine net called a mist net.
-After being […]

-The Area Search is a quantitative, habitat specific survey method that is widely applicable in most habitats.
+The Area Search is a quantitative, habitat-specific survey method that is widely applicable in most habitats.
 It is useful for diversity measurements such as species richness, bird community composition, and relative abundance; as well as providing simple avian-habitat relationship, natural history, and reproductive information.